oddy-boop/Edusync-git/supabase/rls_policies.md

   );
 end;
 $$;

+-- NEW/UPDATED HELPER FUNCTION
+-- Checks if the current user is a teacher and if the provided teacher_id matches their own auth.uid(). create or replace function public.is_my_teacher_record(p_teacher_id uuid) returns boolean language plpgsql security definer set search_path = public as $$ begin
+  -- First, check if the current user is a teacher at all. if not exists (select 1 from public.teachers where auth_user_id = auth.uid()) then
+    return false;
+  end if;

+  -- Then, check if the record's teacher_id matches the current user's id. return p_teacher_id = auth.uid();
+end;
+$$;

+-- Dropping the old is_teacher() function as it's replaced by the more specific is_my_teacher_record().
+-- This is optional but good for cleanup.
+It will error if it doesn't exist, which is safe to ignore. drop function if exists public.is_teacher();
 ```

 ---
 ## `academic_results` Policies

 After running the SQL above, you can now apply these policies to the `academic_results` table.
-Go to the **Table Policies** tab for the table.
-If you have old policies for `academic_results`, delete them first to avoid conflicts, then add these.
+If you have old policies for `academic_results`, please **delete them first** to avoid conflicts, then add these new ones.

 ### Policy 1: Admins have full access
 -   **Policy Name:** `Admins have full access to results`